 Presented by:

-Established in 2014, the Melbourne Economic Forum brings together economic policy thinkers from the University of Melbourne and Victoria University, and public and private institutions including the Productivity Commission, the Grattan Institute and the Mitchell Institute, in discussion and debate to encourage sound government policy making.
+Established in 2014, the Melbourne Economic Forum brings together economic policy thinkers from the University of Melbourne, Victoria University and RMIT University, and public and private institutions including the Productivity Commission, the Grattan Institute and the Mitchell Institute, in discussion and debate to encourage sound government policy making.

 Australia has a strong tradition of public discussion of economic policy based on rigorous economic analysis.
 Dedication to rigour has been important in informing policy making for reforms to improve national economic performance and living standards.
 But that tradition has been broken.
 Economic debate in the national interest has been supplanted by special pleading on behalf of private interests.